Last Updated on March 18, 2023

 Digestible complex carbs

 Carbohydrates are crucial in your pregnant dog’s diet as they help absorb nutrients.
-Some highly digestible carbs that are good to include in your pregnant dog’s diet include beans, sweet potatoes, and lentils.
+Some highly digestible carbs that are good to include in your dog’s diet include beans, sweet potatoes, and lentils.

 As these complex carbs are digested slowly throughout the day, they will help prevent hypoglycemia.